Lorna Slater: Junior minister; 2021 - 2024

 In December 2023, she joined the Traveling Cabinet in Haddington, East Lothian.
 She then took part in a question and answer session with local residents with the Scottish Cabinet.
 It has been reported she attended that Cabinet meeting and other emergency Cabinet meetings as part of efforts to finalize the Scottish budget and get agreement between the Greens and SNP.

-Deposit Return Scheme
+Deposit return scheme

 In November 2021 Slater announced that a flagship recycling scheme for drinks containers had been delayed yet again.
 Although prior to her election Slater had told voters the scheme "needs doing", in government she said it was proving too tricky.
 Greenpeace said such, "a shambolic delay to the long awaited deposit return scheme is embarrassing for a government which loves to shout about its green credentials."